 If mountain biking is a passion of yours we wrote a post about the best bike trails in Israel.

 So what can you do on your trip to Israel for Easter?

 Palm Sunday to Maundy Thursday

-Our celebration starts with the first day of Holy Week.
+Our celebration of Easter in Israel starts with the first day of Holy Week.
 This year, it was April 5.
 Palm Sunday is the day thousands of Christian pilgrims climb the famous Mount of Olives, singing hymns and bearing palm fronds, that way experiencing Jesus’ entrance into Jerusalem.
-The procession commonly goes to the Church of All Nations, Saint Anne Church, and Sheep Gate, followed by the Old City and the Via Dolorosa.
+The procession commonly goes to some of the most important Christian sites in the city, such as the Church of All Nations, Saint Anne Church, and Sheep Gate, followed by the Old City and the Via Dolorosa.
 As these thousands walk, many more greet them along the way, singing and blessing them.